omerAF/CTFs/asisctf_finals_2021/jsss/README.md

 ### The final solution ;)
 So the plan is:
 1. Start a thread that constently tries to read the flag.
-It won't succeed, but it will create those precious file descriptors in `/proc/self/fd`.
+It won't succeed, but it will be creating those precious file descriptors in `/proc/self/fd`.
 2. Imediatly start another thread, that tries to read all the files in `/proc/self/fd`.
 3. Continue doing step 1 and 2 until it works.